qiskit-community/qiskit-ionq/README.md

 ### Mid-circuit measurements

-The IonQ provider supports mid-circuit measurements, qubit reuse, mid-circuit `reset`, and classical control flow.
+The IonQ provider supports mid-circuit measurements, qubit reuse, and mid-circuit `reset`.
 Results are reported per declared classical register, like Qiskit's usual register-split counts.
-Single-circuit only; pass `error_mitigation`/`symmetry_verification`, `include_leakage`, or `verbatim` via `job_settings`.
+Single-circuit only; pass `error_mitigation`/`symmetry_verification` via `job_settings`.

-These run automatically as OpenQASM 3 (`ionq.qasm3.v1`) on the simulator and QPUs that support it (Tempo); other targets are rejected server-side.
+These run automatically as OpenQASM 3 (`ionq.qasm3.v1`); no extra flags needed.
+Today they execute on the simulator (mid-circuit-measurement QPU support is rolling out); other targets are rejected server-side.
 Register names that are OpenQASM 3 reserved words (`output`, `input`, `measure`, …) are rejected at submission.

-Per-register results require sampling, so use a QPU or a noisy simulator (`noise_model=...`); the ideal simulator returns only the aggregate distribution and `result()` raises there.
+Per-register results require sampling, so use a noisy simulator (`noise_model=...`) or a QPU; the ideal simulator returns only the aggregate distribution and `result()` raises there.

 ```python
 from qiskit import QuantumCircuit, QuantumRegister, ClassicalRegister